giswa/homebridge-beewi/README.md

 It enables the control of a beewi light bulb over BLE using homebridge

-You will need to have Noble installed to have this plugin running : https://github.com/noble/noble
+You will need NodeJS version 8.6 (or superior) and have Noble installed : https://github.com/noble/noble

 ## Installation